 - Show how to be helpful and do one’s best

 - Provide fun and exciting new things to do

 - Prepare boys to become Boy Scouts

-Cub Scouting has program components for boys in the first through fifth grades (or ages 7, 8, 9, or 10).
+Cub Scouting has program components for boys in the kindergarten through fifth grades (or ages 6, 7, 8, 9, or 10).
 Members join a Cub Scout Pack and are assigned to a Den, usually a neighborhood group of six to eight boys who are in the same grade.
-First-grade boys (Tiger Cubs) meet twice a month, while Wolf Cub Scouts (second graders), Bear Cub Scouts (third graders), and Webelos Scouts (fourth and fifth graders) meet weekly.
+Kindergarten boys (Lions) and First-grade boys (Tiger Cubs) meet twice a month, while Wolf Cub Scouts (second graders), Bear Cub Scouts (third graders), and Webelos Scouts (fourth and fifth graders) meet weekly.